Tmonster/fogify-evaluation/MeetingNotes.md

 3. Find out if cpu_limit is for clock_speed or for stress test.
 4. Start with strongly connected network to observe how quickly the links/docker bridge gets saturated
 5. Depending on the result of [4] we can start testing on other topologies that are more fog-friendly.

+### June 15.

+1. Test setups look good.
+Would be interesting to be able to monitor CPU usage and more during test runs

+TODOS:
+- Work on python script with matplotlib to graph output from ping statistics
+- Work on ping image so that it can also execute bandwidth tests
+- Create a whole together python script to run fogify, deploy the topology, inject the host names, wait some time for pings and bandwith to complete, then copy results files for later analysis.
+Undeploy fogify.